Community Health Advisor

 • Child Health: working with Care Group mothers and training in essential nutrition actions and preparation of hygienic and nutritious food

 • Disease Prevention: working with Care Group to improve infant and young child health through prevention of childhood illnesses (e.g. respiratory infections); and malaria prevention and control

 • WASH Programs: working with community members and through school partnerships to reduce water-borne illnesses.
 Activities may include education on essential hygiene actions and hand-washing; building hand-washing stations; latrine use and maintenance; water treatment and storage

 • Health Environment Interventions: Identifying concrete interventions related to water, sanitation and hygiene in households and schools, and various other health topics

 Community Health Advisors are also expected to work with community members to develop secondary projects such as promoting sports for girls, improving community facilities, adolescent sexual health education, and life skills training.
 And while much of the work will take place during weekday daytime hours, some community activities may take place on weekends.
-Many Volunteers also work with their village officials to prepare large community-wide awareness events around International Malaria Day, Hand –Washing day, Latrine Day and World Aids Day.
+Many Volunteers also work with their village officials to prepare large community-wide awareness events around International Malaria Day, Global Handwashing Day, etc.

 • Bachelor of Arts/Bachelor of Science degree in any field